 Premium features are where you can really customize your trip.
 These are the add-ons that take comfort and convenience to the next level.
 Common upgrades include individual power outlets and USB ports at each seat, which are perfect for keeping devices charged on the go.
 You might also find options for leather seating or extra legroom.

-Upgrades for Comfort and Entertainment
+Paying for Extra Comfort and Fun

 If you want to keep your group engaged and happy, entertainment upgrades are a fantastic investment.
 Many charter buses can be equipped with advanced audio-visual systems, including flat-screen TVs, DVD players, and premium sound systems with auxiliary inputs.
 This is ideal for a corporate team that needs to review a presentation, a school group watching a movie, or a wedding party playing a custom playlist.